 Twelve Capital offers a range of investment strategies that capture insurance investment opportunities across different asset classes.

 Twelve recognised that bank deleveraging in the wake of the 2008 financial crisis and the introduction of the Solvency II regulatory regime in Europe would create investment opportunities.
-As a result of our continued focus in this area, Twelve manages a range of Insurance Bond funds and tailor-made mandates.
+Twelve manages a range of Insurance Bond funds and tailor-made mandates.

 Twelve anticipated the growing need for solvency capital among smaller insurance companies, especially in Europe and now manages a growing number of Private Debt portfolios, including several tailor-made mandates.

 The Firm applies a fundamentally driven bottom-up strategy, finding and providing debt financing to creditworthy companies with strong balance sheets.
-This can be attained through self-arranged and bank-structured transactions not exceeding EUR 100m.
+Twelve has an extensive track-record in executing self-arranged bilateral transactions and in participating in small club deals.
 The transactions have an attractive illiquidity premium and offer considerable scope for portfolio diversification.

-Twelve recognises that M&A activity in the insurance industry has been heightened in recent years.
-A multitude of factors drive our view that this is set to continue, including: industry overcapacity, cost pressures, technological change, scale advantages, a challenging operating environment for some insurers and the availability of low cost financing to name but a few.
+Twelve Capital recognises that M&A activity in the insurance industry has been heightened in recent years.
+A multitude of factors drive the view that this is set to continue, including: industry overcapacity, cost pressures, technological change, scale advantages, a challenging operating environment for some insurers and the availability of low cost financing.

 The investment process is both a top-down and bottom-up approach, with ongoing risk management.

-We use a fundamentally driven bottom-up approach to identify what we believe are the most attractive insurance transactions and securities.
-We apply a relative valuation process to compare the risk-return potential of different investment opportunities and select the highest conviction ideas.
-We are able to construct and adjust portfolios after stress testing them and analysing the correlations between the constituent investments.
+Twelve Capital uses a fundamentally driven bottom-up approach to identify appropriate complementary insurance transactions and securities.
+A relative value process is applied to compare the risk-return potential of different investment opportunities and select the highest conviction ideas.
+Twelve Capital is able to construct and adjust portfolios after stress testing them and analysing the correlations between the constituent investments.